nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <details open>
   <summary><strong>What is WedLinker?</strong></summary>
-  <p>WedLinker is your <strong>essential desktop app for managing wedding-related contacts</strong>, designed specifically for professional wedding planners.</p>
+  <p>WedLinker is an essential desktop app tailored to the needs of professional wedding planners who need to efficiently manage every aspect of a wedding.</p>
-  <p>With a powerful <strong>Command Line Interface (CLI)</strong>, WedLinker streamlines contact management through quick, intuitive commands.
-This means you can accomplish your tasks faster than with traditional GUI apps, giving you more time to focus on what matters most—creating memorable experiences for your clients.</p>
+  <p>From organising wedding-related contacts to tracking tasks assigned to vendors, WedLinker consolidates all the tools you need into one streamlined platform.</p>
+  <p></p>
 </details>

 <details open>